sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_common_date_use_cases/functions_common_date_use_cases.md

 <img src="assets/CDUC1.png" width="800"/>

-Click on the `Date` olumns down arrow and select `Truncate date`.
+Click on the `Date` columns down arrow and select `Truncate date`.
 This is one way to adjust how the Date column will be modified.

 <img src="assets/CDUC2.png" width="400"/>